dreamcatcher-tech/network/Inbox/2025-08-24 1139 improving the codex prompt autonomously.md

 So the world we are moving into is apps that were ai generated just for you.

-if the codex prompt was altered to suit ourselves, then
+if the codex prompt was altered to suit ourselves, then this is effectively an agent, but with a lot more wrapping around the outside.
+Plus that wrapping is maintained.

 so long as the codex tooling can call other codex tooling agents, and receive results from their long running updates, this is ideal.